What Is a Human Resources Manager?

 Candidates need at least a bachelor’s degree in a related field to become a human resources manager; however, many employers require a master’s degree.
 Certifications are generally voluntary, but they will help demonstrate competency in key human resources areas.
 Many jobs also require years of relevant work experience.

-Accredited by the Accreditation Council for Business Schools and Programs (ACBSP), the online Bachelor of Science in Business Management from Alvernia University equips you with practical and ethical management skills.
+Accredited by the Accreditation Council for Business Schools and Programs (ACBSP), the online Bachelor of Science in Management from Alvernia University equips you with practical and ethical management skills.
 Through the program’s convenient online format, you’ll be able to study at your own pace while learning from faculty with years of experience in innovative industries.